OpenPGP/openpgp.org/_software/01-13-psono.md

 modified: 2018-04-02T14:00:00-00:00
 ---

-Mailvelope is mainly a password manager, that allows with his browser extension for Google Chrome and Firefox to encrypt and decrypt messages based on the OpenPGP standard.
-It is tightly integrated with various Webmail provider e.g. gmail, yahoo and outlook.com.
+Psono is mainly a password manager, that allows with his browser extension for Google Chrome and Firefox to encrypt and decrypt messages based on the OpenPGP standard.
+It is tightly integrated with various Webmail provider.
+The private keys can be shared and synced with users and teams.

 ### Key Facts